-Equinox successfully executed a complete facility relocation and expansion of our Client's Inga Sour Gas Compressor Station.
+Equinox successfully executed a complete facility relocation and amine expansion of the Inga Sour Gas Compressor Station.

-The assets for the station, originally the Fortune Creek Compressor and Dehydration Station in the Horn River Basin of British Columbia, were acquired by our Client and then relocated 400 km (250 miles) to the Inga new gas compression and dehydration station 70 km (43 miles) northwest of Fort St. John, British Columbia.
+The assets for the station, originally the Fortune Creek Compressor and Dehydration Station in the Horn River Basin of British Columbia, were acquired by our client and then relocated to the Inga new gas compression and dehydration station northwest of Fort St. John, British Columbia.

 • Modularized Inlet Receivers to have 8 different inlets with the need for only two pig receivers

-• Added an oil treater and tanks to process the increased sour oil service
+• Added oil treater and tanks to process the increased sour oil service

-• Segregated the gas trains to have a sweet and sour train
+• Segregated gas trains to have a sweet and sour train

-• Designed the plant for future capabilities of an amine and/or refrigeration train
+• Designed plant for future capabilities of an amine and/or refrigeration train